AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     Find the `_systemPrompt` definition at the top of this file.
 The system prompt instructs the LLM how to respond and allows developers to guide the model depending on their use case.

-1. Directly below this, add a **foreach** loop to prepare messages from the user to be sent to the LLM.
+1. Inside the **GetChatCompletionAsync()** method directly below adding the system message, add a **foreach** loop to prepare messages from the user to be sent to the LLM.
 We will get to why this is a *List* object in a future exercise.
 At this point, it only contains a single user prompt.

     ```csharp
     foreach (var message in contextWindow)